 Interstitial Lung Disease Life Expectancy

 Interstitial lung disease life expectancy is different for everyone.
 ILD is a progressive disease, and there isn’t a cure.
 Some forms of ILD have staging systems.
 Staging systems exist for pulmonary fibrosis and idiopathic pulmonary fibrosis.
 Typically, doctors place lung diseases into stages to help them understand the severity of the lung disease.
 Sometimes, this helps doctors better estimate the life expectancy of someone with chronic lung disease, including interstitial lung disease life expectancy.

 Treatments for ILD depend on what specific type of ILD someone has and what symptoms are present.
 For example, people with pulmonary fibrosis or idiopathic pulmonary fibrosis may take medications to reduce inflammation, suppress the immune system and slow the development of fibrotic tissue.

 Often, doctors prescribe oxygen therapy to help people maintain better blood oxygen levels.
 For severe cases, lung transplantation surgery may be recommended.

 For some people, adding natural treatments to their current treatment plan has helped.
-These types of treatments can include dietary supplements, herbs, gentle exercise and stem cell therapy.
+These types of treatments can include dietary supplements, herbs, gentle exercise and cellular therapy.

-Stem cell therapy works to promote healing from within the lungs.
+Cellular therapy works to promote healing from within the lungs.
 In fact, many people feel better, breathe more easily and return to a more active lifestyle after treatment.
 Under the guidance of their doctors, some people reduce or come off their oxygen therapy.
-If you or a loved one has an interstitial lung disease like pulmonary fibrosis or pneumoconiosis and would like to learn more about stem cell treatment, contact us at (800) 729-3065.
+If you or a loved one has an interstitial lung disease like pulmonary fibrosis or pneumoconiosis and would like to learn more about cellular therapy, contact us at (800) 729-3065.